Where do I find the most current information about the Renfrew County vaccination rollout?

 If I’m coming to the Hospital or Grove, do I need a mask?

 Yes.
-All individuals coming to the Hospital or the Grove will be provided with a medical procedure mask that they will need to wear during their visit.
+All individuals coming to the Grove will be provided with a medical procedure mask that they will need to wear during their visit.

 Is ARH actively screening at entrances?

-At both the Hospital and the Grove, we are actively screening everyone (including staff) upon arrival at each open entrance in order to best protect our patients, residents, clients and staff.
+The Grove is asking staff and visitors to self-screen upon arrival at each open entrance in order to best protect our patients, residents, clients and staff.

-What are my next steps if I failed active screening?
+What are my next steps if I failed screening?

 You must self-isolate and if you meet the current eligibility criteria, please book a PCR test.